 Better yet just plant the seeds in your garden right around your last frost date (for us here in my area that’s usually May 15th).
 Plant 4 to 6 seeds in a small hill and then thin out all but the strongest 1 or 2 seedlings.
 You may need to offer a little protection on cold nights in late spring.
 A simple cloche or row cover should do the trick.
-Growing summer squash like a good rich soil with lots of organic mater (but what veggie doesn’t).
-You can offer them some organic fertilizer during the season, but stop to consider; the better you take care of the plants the more squash they will bear, with summer squash that is not always a good thing!! 🙂
+Growing summer squash like a good rich soil with lots of organic matter (but what veggie doesn’t).
+You can offer them some organic fertilizer during the season, but stop to consider; the better you take care of the plants the more squash they will bear, with summer squash that is not always a good thing!!

 Care while growing summer squash

 Newly sprouted seedlings may struggle a little during a cool spring, but as soon as the weather warms up they will take off and grow like crazy.
-Although they don’t take up as much space as a winter squash or pumpkin, growing summer squash still take up a lot of space.
+Although they don’t take up as much space as winter squash or pumpkin, growing summer squash still take up a lot of space.
 By season end the plants can take up as much as 10 to 20 square feet so be sure to give them room.
 Keep them watered well (about an inch a week).

 Summer Squash can be bothered by cucumber beetles, squash vine bores, and squash bugs.
-If you offer some protection from pests (by using light weight row cover) while they are small, they can usually survive attacks from most pests when they are larger and more established.
+If you offer some protection from pests (by using lightweight row cover) while they are small, they can usually survive attacks from most pests when they are larger and more established.

 They are also susceptible to Powdery Mildew and Wilt.
-In a lot of areas these diseases don’t strike until later in the season.
+In a lot of areas, these diseases don’t strike until later in the season.
 By that time most of us are usually sick of summer squash anyway so just pull them out.
-There are some chemical controls available for powdery mildew (but as an organic gardener I don’t recommend them), there usually isn’t much you can do if your plant gets a wilt as there is no chemical control.
+There are some chemical controls available for powdery mildew (but as an organic gardener I don’t recommend them), there usually isn’t much you can do if your plant gets wilt as there is no chemical control.

 Practicing good crop rotation and keeping a clean garden will help most of these problems and pests.
 If you are really struggling with powdery mildew you could consider a second planting later in the season and the younger plants can take over production when the old plants get sick.